Cal Henderson Sells 1,500 Shares of Slack (NYSE:WORK) Stock

 - On Wednesday, December 18th, Cal Henderson sold 1,500 shares of Slack stock.
 The stock was sold at an average price of $21.08, for a total value of $31,620.00.

-Several analysts have issued reports on WORK shares.
-Morgan Stanley cut their price objective on Slack from $38.00 to $28.00 and set an “equal weight” rating on the stock in a research note on Wednesday, October 16th.
-Barclays restated a “buy” rating and set a $31.00 price objective on shares of Slack in a research note on Sunday, November 3rd.
-DA Davidson cut their price objective on Slack to $26.00 and set a “neutral” rating on the stock in a research note on Wednesday, October 9th.
-MKM Partners cut their price objective on Slack from $38.00 to $28.00 and set a “buy” rating on the stock in a research note on Tuesday, November 12th.
-Finally, Mizuho upped their price objective on Slack from $20.00 to $24.00 and gave the company a “neutral” rating in a research note on Thursday, November 7th.
-One analyst has rated the stock with a sell rating, eight have given a hold rating and eleven have given a buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus target price of $31.11.
+Large investors have recently made changes to their positions in the company.
+State Street Corp bought a new position in shares of Slack during the third quarter valued at about $534,000.
+Cetera Investment Advisers bought a new position in shares of Slack during the third quarter valued at about $200,000.
+Gainplan LLC bought a new position in shares of Slack during the third quarter valued at about $712,000.
+Kessler Investment Group LLC bought a new position in shares of Slack during the third quarter valued at about $342,000.
+Finally, Stifel Financial Corp grew its stake in shares of Slack by 17.1% during the third quarter.
+Stifel Financial Corp now owns 10,024 shares of the company’s stock valued at $231,000 after buying an additional 1,465 shares during the last quarter.
+33.39% of the stock is currently owned by hedge funds and other institutional investors.

-Several large investors have recently bought and sold shares of the company.
-Morgan Stanley bought a new position in shares of Slack during the second quarter valued at approximately $766,211,000.
-Price T Rowe Associates Inc. MD bought a new position in shares of Slack during the second quarter valued at approximately $390,768,000.
-Vanguard Group Inc. bought a new position in shares of Slack during the second quarter valued at approximately $263,631,000.
-Viking Global Investors LP bought a new position in shares of Slack during the second quarter valued at approximately $170,236,000.
-Finally, Gilder Gagnon Howe & Co.
-LLC grew its holdings in shares of Slack by 13.1% during the third quarter.
-Gilder Gagnon Howe & Co.
-LLC now owns 2,927,096 shares of the company’s stock valued at $69,460,000 after purchasing an additional 339,152 shares during the last quarter.
-33.39% of the stock is owned by institutional investors.
+A number of brokerages recently issued reports on WORK.
+William Blair reiterated a “buy” rating on shares of Slack in a research report on Wednesday, November 20th.
+Morgan Stanley reduced their target price on Slack from $38.00 to $28.00 and set an “equal weight” rating on the stock in a research note on Wednesday, October 16th.
+Piper Jaffray Companies began coverage on Slack in a research note on Monday, October 28th.
+They issued an “overweight” rating and a $30.00 target price on the stock.
+Robert W. Baird increased their target price on Slack to $31.00 and gave the company an “outperform” rating in a research note on Thursday, December 5th.
+Finally, Mizuho increased their target price on Slack from $20.00 to $24.00 and gave the company a “neutral” rating in a research note on Thursday, November 7th.
+One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and eleven have issued a buy rating to the stock.
+Slack has an average rating of “Buy” and an average price target of $31.11.

 Slack Technologies, Inc operates Slack, a business technology software platform in the United States and internationally.
 Its platform brings together people, applications, and data, as well as sells its offering under a software-as-a-service model.
 The company was formerly known as Tiny Speck, Inc and changed its name to Slack Technologies, Inc in 2014.